In the context of our flagship series ‘Voices from the Ground’

-Swiss National Science Foundation Professor of Law at the University of Geneva and Associate Professor at the University of Neuchâtel
+Professor in International Criminal Law and Transitional Justice at the University of Geneva and Adjunct Professor in Legal Philosophy at the University of Neuchâtel

-Professor Emeritus of Constitutional Law at the Graduate Institute of International and Development Studies
+Professor of International Law at the Graduate Institute of International and Development Studies

-The programme is structured around five modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory and are spread over the two semesters.
+They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.